digitoimistodude/devpackages/README.md

 It's also best to have all `stylelint`, `eslint`, `phpcs`, `jscs`, `jshint` living inside your editor.
 We think [Visual Studio Code](https://github.com/ronilaukkarinen/vscode-settings) is best for this, check out the [plugins inside vscode-settings repository](https://github.com/ronilaukkarinen/vscode-settings) to make sure everything is installed.

-## Known issues

-### Error: Undefined rule font-family-no-missing-generic-family-keyword

-Stylelint is currently deprecated depenency in [stylefmt](https://github.com/morishitter/stylefmt) (see [issue #334](https://github.com/morishitter/stylefmt/issues/334#issuecomment-436552167)), so as a workaround do these steps (replace "yourproject" with your actual project name:

-1. `sudo npm install stylelint -g`
-2. `sudo cp -Rv /usr/local/lib/node_modules/stylelint "~/Projects/yourproject/content/themes/yourproject/node_modules/gulp-stylefmt/node_modules/"`
-3. `sudo cp -Rv /usr/local/lib/node_modules/stylelint "~/Projects/yourproject/node_modules/gulp-stylefmt/node_modules/"`

-After this you can run `gulp watch` a-okay!
+After this you can run `gulp` a-okay!

 ### Variables declared as Map are forcely inlined

 See [this issue](https://github.com/morishitter/stylefmt/issues/331).
-Solve manually for each project:

-1. Open *~/Projects/yourproject/content/themes/yourproject/node_modules/gulp-stylefmt/node_modules/stylefmt/lib/formatSassVariables.js* and uncomment [this line](https://github.com/morishitter/stylefmt/blob/875c9037590fa201bdd7698fbfa5c1943137cc86/lib/formatSassVariables.js#L46).
+Solve by using up to date fork of [vscode-stylefmt](https://github.com/ronilaukkarinen/vscode-stylefmt).